Skip to main content

 Riz Gras (Fat Rice)

-Burkina Faso's national dish - hearty rice cooked in rich tomato sauce with generous amounts of oil, onions, garlic, and spices.
-Typically served with beef, chicken, or goat.
-Similar to Senegalese thieboudienne but with distinct Burkinabé flavors.
+Burkina Faso's national dish: rice cooked down in a heavy tomato sauce with plenty of oil, onions, garlic, and spices, usually served with beef, chicken, or goat.
+It is close cousin to Senegalese thieboudienne but seasoned the Burkinabé way.

 Tô